hardbyte/python-can/README.md

     python setup.py develop

-On linux you will probably need sudo rights.
+On linux you will need sudo rights.

 ## Generating Documentation